The Book of Zombie: Plot

 On Halloween in a small, sleepy town in Utah, David Driscoll and Jenny King, who are involved in a relationship gone cold, try to settle down for a romantic evening, but they are visited by two Mormon missionaries who seem to suffer from a small affliction.
-David shrugs them off with a few bad jokes and tries to resume his evening plans when the Mormons ring again – this time as blood-thirsty zombies, along with several others who begin to overrun their neighborhood.
+David shrugs them off with a few bad jokes and tries to resume his evening plans when the Mormons ring again — this time as bloodthirsty zombies, along with several others, who begin to overrun their neighborhood.
 After escaping their door-callers when one of them recoils from a soda thrown in his face, David decides to see an acquaintance, a convenience shop and bar owner named Harry Linderman, who owns a double-barrel shotgun.
 They reach the shop, only to meet a youth named Darwin Nedry and his substance-sniffing friend Charlie Cooper, who tell them that Linderman left with his gun after a phone call reached him from his medieval-themed bar, The Drunken Dragon.

 Not knowing how to retrieve their little daughter Charlotte, who is staying out of the house this night, without a weapon, David and Jenny decide to hole up in the store.
 Soon, however, an armed, gritty hunter named Boothe Gardener stages a dramatic entrance into the store and stays for the night as well, following his own close brush with the zombified Mormon population in which his friend Charlie was killed.
 Owing to the incident at his house door, David concludes that the zombies are vulnerable to things which are taboo to Mormons, including caffeine.
 When a zombie breaks into the store, Gardener is mortally wounded after he tries to fight it off using non-caffeinated soda.
 Darwin destroys the zombie with caffeinated soda.